Kong/kubernetes-telemetry/keps/0002-service-mesh-detection.md

 ### Detecting Distribution of Service Mesh

-This part proposes methods to detect the rate of services running in service mesh.
+This part proposes methods to detect the numbers of services running in service mesh.
 Usually, pods of services running in service mesh are injected with a sidecar container.
 We can list all `services` in kubernetes cluster, and then check their correspoding `endpoints` to get the names of `pods` in the service.
 Finally, we check whether the `pods` have a sidecar container to judge whether the service is running in service mesh.

 For example, we check all `services` in `default` namespace: